 Chicken, Cream & Mushrooms

-So here’s the plan: I make a brand new recipe for their website and they do exactly the same for mine!
-We swapped a few recipe ideas and came to a quick decision.
-Irena and Cyna were making a creamy pot pie with mushrooms, I was going to prepare a chicken stroganoff.
+I make a brand new recipe for their website and they also do exactly the same for me!
+We swapped a few recipe ideas in emails and soon came to a quick decision.
+Irena and Cyna would make a creamy chicken pot pie with mushrooms, and I decided that I wanted to prepare a lush chicken stroganoff.

 A little word from Cyna…

 This easy creamy chicken pot pie recipe with mushroom is comfort food at its best!

 Tender chicken, leek, and button mushrooms simmered into a succulent, flavoursome filling, topped with crisp golden-brown puff pastry.

 The extra creamy sauce contains chicken stock, creme fraîche, and seasoned with fresh herbs and white wine.
 You can prepare this recipe in less than an hour, which makes it a great dish your family will enjoy on busy weeknights.